DevExpress/devextreme-documentation/concepts/80 Troubleshooting/15 PDF Export/05 Non-Latin Glyph Support.md

 ### How to embed a Unicode font into your PDF

-The pdfExporter module/namespace includes two dedicated methods for PDF export --- *exportGantt* and *exportDataGrid*.
+The pdfExporter module/namespace includes two dedicated methods for PDF export — *exportGantt* and *exportDataGrid*.

 The [exportGantt(options)](/api-reference/50%20Common/utils/pdfExporter/exportGantt(options).md '/Documentation/ApiReference/Common/Utils/pdfExporter/#exportGanttoptions') method includes a dedicated property that allows you to specify a custom PDF font.
 The [exportDataGrid(options)](/api-reference/50%20Common/utils/pdfExporter/exportDataGrid(options).md '/Documentation/ApiReference/Common/Utils/pdfExporter/#exportDataGridoptions') property does not include that option.
-You have to use standard *jsPDF* methods to embed a custom font into your PDF.
+Use *jsPDF* methods to embed a custom font into your Data Grid PDF.

 #### Preparation